Timing Akhenaten

 Abstract:

-Evidences for the actual dates of the reign of heretic Pharaoh AKHENATEN,
+Evidences for an exact datation of heretic Pharaoh AKHENATEN,

-based on a critical repertory of NM, i.e. No Moon Days, are presented:
+are presented, based on a critical repertory of NM, New Moon days

 Introduction